openvinotoolkit/model_server/docs/home.md

 - [model caching](model_cache.md) - cache the models on first load and re-use models from cache on subsequent loads
 - [metrics](metrics.md) - metrics compatible with Prometheus standard

-A demonstration on how to use OpenVINO Model Server can be found in the [Quickstart guide](ovms_quickstart.md).
+Start using OpenVINO Model Server with a fast-forward serving example from the [Quickstart guide](ovms_quickstart.md).

 ## Additional Resources